 If you love octopuses and you do not know how to serve them, serve with bread plus some crisp white wine for the refreshing memorable flavor.

 Marinate the octopus a day or two before grilling, and it will still taste fine.
-The trick into making perfect grilled octopus lies in drying the octopus well before searing.
+The trick into making the perfect grilled octopus lies in drying the octopus well before searing.

-Just like other meats such as chicken, beef or fish, if you leave moisture in an octopus, it will not have a good sear.
+Just like other meats such as chicken, beef, or fish, if you leave moisture in an octopus, it will not have a good sear.
 You can sear the meat on the charcoal or gas-powered grill.
 A pellet grill will also do the trick.

 While serving, you may eat your tasty octopus-like Greeks do by adding olive oil, pepper, and slices of lemon.

 To make a whole family feast, you can add it to salads and serve it with different sauces to create several various dishes.